How We Read Scripture Shapes Faithful Discernment

 You’ve likely seen this too.
 Two believers can read the same passage and walk away very different.
 One becomes steady, patient, and humble.
 The other becomes anxious, suspicious, or argumentative.
-The text has not changed, but the posture has.
+The text has not changed, but the posture that received it has, and that posture shaped everything that followed.

 Why How We Read Matters